openhwgroup/core-v-mcu-cli-test/cli_test/README.md

 [0xff,0xff,0xff,0xff],[0xff,0xff,0xff,0xff],[0xff,0xff,0xff,0xff],[0xff,0xff,0xff,0xff],
 start=0xffffffff      ptr=0xffffffff        size=0xffffffff       blocks=0xffffffff

-Connecting an external host to load an application into Arnold2 Example host board: STM32F407 discovery kit
+## Connecting an external host to load an application into CORE-V-MCU
-STM32 application is located at core-v-mcu-cli-test/STM32
-STM32
-PB6     Master SCL
-PB9     Master SDA

-Nexsys
+### Nexsys
 JC10    Slave SCL
 JC9     Slave SDA

-Connect 2 grounds between STM and Nexsys

-1. Program STM32.
-Start STM32.
-All 4 LEDs will rapidly blink.
-This indicates that the STM has not detected Arnold2 slave.
-2. Load the bit file into the SD card.
+1. Load the bit file into the SD card.
 Insert the SD card and power on the Nexsys board.
 Press program button to program the bit file to FPGA.
-3. Open a terminal window for UART1 of Arnold2.
-Once the Nexsys bit file is programmed and done bit is high, you can see bootloader message from Arnold2 UART1 on the terminal.
+2. Open a terminal window for UART1 of CORE-V-MCU.
+Once the Nexsys bit file is programmed and done bit is high, you can see bootloader message from CORE-V-MCU UART1 on the terminal.
-4. The value of the bootsel switch should be indicating 0 and dots will be printing indicating that Arnold2 bootloader is waiting for an external host to connect to it over I2C.
+3. The value of the bootsel switch should be indicating 0 and dots will be printing indicating that CORE-V-MCU bootloader is waiting for an external host to connect to it over I2C.
-5. Now, reset the STM32 board.
+4. Now, reset the STM32 board.
 The green LED will stay on and red LED will keep blinking indicating that the host is loading the application over I2C.
-6. Once the application is loaded, the orange led will glow indicating the completion of loading the application code.
+5. Once the application is loaded, the orange led will glow indicating the completion of loading the application code.
 The blue LED will keep blinking to indicate that STM32 is in a while (1) loop.
-7. Arnold 2 should have loaded the application and this can be verified by connecting a termial to UART0 and checking if the command line is up.
-I2C BL JMP 1c000880 is printed on the terminal connected to UART1 of Arnold2.
+6. CORE-V-MCU should have loaded the application and this can be verified by connecting a termial to UART0 and checking if the command line is up.
+I2C BL JMP 1c000880 is printed on the terminal connected to UART1 of CORE-V-MCU.

-I2C protocol between an external host and Arnold2 bootloader
+### I2C protocol between an external host and CORE-V-MCU bootloader

-Arnold2 bootloader is running as an I2C slave with a 8-bit slave address 0x62
+CORE-V-MCU bootloader is running as an I2C slave with a 8-bit slave address 0x62

 Protocol structure
 2 Bytes   Start Of Frame (SOF)